ppwwyyxx/SoPaper/README.md

 * ghostscript
 * libcurl (libcurl4-{openssl,nss,gnutls}-dev on debian/ubuntu)
 * xapian (libxapian-dev & python2-xapian on debian/ubuntu)
+* pdf2htmlEx installed.
+See its [download guide](https://github.com/coolwanglu/pdf2htmlEX/wiki/Download)
+* poppler-utils which provide the 'pdftotext' command line util

+Note: on debian/ubuntu, make sure you do *not* have 'python2-bson' package installed.

 Run the following command to install all the python packages needed, and setup virtualenv